 How to fix Google app that’s not working on iPhone

-To fix issues with a malfunctioning Google app, use these troubleshooting tips:
+To fix issues with a malfunctioning Google app, use the following troubleshooting tips:

 1. Check the internet connection